 Not to get too repetitive, but just as reading comments can give you an understanding of how people react to various kinds of information, studying comments on specific topics can give you an idea of how people will react to specific things you might write.
 Yes, you may now take out the eraser and rewrite that paragraph that might draw ridicule.

 I know writers who have built up a bit of a feedback circle.
 They post their poetry and prose, usually to Digg, and people let them know what they think.
 This extra feedback from people beyond their real-life circle helps them improve their writing and know when they have a winner.
 Here’s an example of feedback that MyscticDave received for one of his works (Click the image for the complete submission).

 Promote your writing

 And social bookmarking websites are the ideal place to promote your writing.
-This is obvious for blog writers, but you can also promote your book, chapters of your book, poetry and articles.
+This is obvious for blog writers, but you can also promote your book, chapters a real used rolex your book, poetry and articles.
 Here is an example of an article that EnglishChick was able to share with social bookmarking (Click the image for the complete submission).

 There are a number of other great social bookmarking websites, like Zoomit for Canadians and Mixx and Plime.
 For research, you don’t need to even join any of these websites.
 However, to really promote or get a decent amount of feedback for your writings, you need to get involved by voting for and commenting on the submissions of others and marking people as friends.

 GD Star Rating